 In Brazil, long-term increases in average spend points towards premiumisation within the wine category.
 Since 2017, there has been a small but sustained increase in recalled average spend per bottle for off-trade occasions amongst Brazilian regular wine drinkers.
 More recently through Covid restrictions, consumers appear willing to spend more money on quality bottles of wine.
 This is particularly the case for at home occasions due to the restrictions in the on-trade.

 The number of monthly wine drinkers in Brazil increased in 2021, owing to an increasing proportion of the Brazilian adult population entering the wine market.
-“These consumers are typically between 30-40 years old and are increasingly drinking for occasions at home with friends,” notes Juan Park, Client Manager, Wine Intelligence.
+“These consumers are typically between 30-40 years old and are increasingly drinking for occasions at home with friends,” notes Juan Park, Director, Wine Intelligence.